“as much as needed, for as long as needed..."

-For centuries, river blindness (onchocerciasis) plagued remote communities in Africa, Latin America and the Middle East, and there was no answer to this affliction.
+For centuries, river blindness (onchocerciasis) plagued remote communities in Africa, Latin America and Yemen, and there was no answer to this affliction.

-This all began to change in the mid-to-late 1970s, when Dr. William Campbell of Merck Research Laboratories suggested the use of Mectizan (ivermectin) against onchocerciasis (river blindness) in humans.
+This all began to change in the mid-to-late 1970s, when Dr. William Campbell of Merck Research Laboratories suggested the use of ivermectin (later named Mectizan) for river blindness in humans.
 Following the breakthrough lab work by Dr. Campbell, another Merck researcher, Dr. Mohammed Aziz, championed the clinical development of Mectizan.
-Dr. Aziz led the collaboration with the World Health Organization in the early 1980s to design and implement field studies in West Africa that ultimately proved the effectiveness of the drug against river blindness.
+Dr. Aziz led the collaboration with the World Health Organization (WHO) in the early 1980s to design and implement field studies in West Africa that, ultimately, proved the effectiveness of the drug against river blindness.

 According to Uche Amazigo, former director of the African Programme for Onchocerciasis Control,

 "by engaging the people, the treatment coverage increased significantly."

-With the efforts of a variety of partners, including the donation of more than 1 billion treatments to more than 117,000 communities in 28 countries in Africa, six countries in Latin America, and in Yemen, disease transmission has been interrupted - meaning no new cases have been identified - in four of the six affected countries in Latin America and nine regions in five African countries.
-The program reaches more than 250 million people in the affected areas annually.
+Through the efforts of a variety of partners, more than 2 billion treatments have been donated to more than 146,000 communities in 29 countries in Africa, six countries in Latin America, and in Yemen.
+River blindness transmission has been interrupted - meaning no new cases have been identified - in four of the six affected countries in Latin America and regions in five African countries.
+The program reaches more than 250 million people annually.

 Today, the MDP is the longest-running, disease-specific drug donation program of its kind.